 Early detection of PAD can help you prevent a heart attack, stroke, or kidney failure.

-The most common PAD related symptom is claudication, crampy leg pain while walking, climbing stairs or exercising that generally goes away with rest.
+The most common PAD related symptom is claudication, cramp like leg pain while walking, climbing stairs, or exercising that generally goes away with rest.

 Many who have PAD, experience problems with walking: They find they simply can’t walk as fast or as far as they used to.

 People with the most extreme examples of arterial disease suffer from critical limb ischemia, experience extreme pain, as well as non-healing sores in the legs and feet.

 3. Smokers are at high risk for Arterial Disease

 The risk of Arterial Disease increases by four times in those who smoke or have a history of smoking.
 So stay clear of cigarettes!

 For example, researchers at Harvard Medical School found that the more cigarettes a woman smokes daily, the more likely she is to develop PAD.
 Women who quit smoking are less likely to develop Arterial Disease.

 4. People over the age of 50 are at higher risk for Peripheral Arterial Disease